knqyf263/go-plugin/README.md

 When a protocol version is incompatible, a human friendly error message is shown to the end user.

 ## Architecture
-`go-plugin` generates Go SDK for a host and TinyGo SDK for plugins.
+`go-plugin` generates Go SDK for a host and plugins.
-As the Wasm support in Go is not mature, plugins need to be compiled to Wasm by [TinyGo][tinygo], which is an alternative compile for Go source code, at the moment.
 The plugin system works by loading the Wasm file and communicating over exporting/exported methods.

 This architecture has a number of benefits:

 - Plugins can't crash your host process: a panic in a plugin is handled by the Wasm runtime and doesn't panic the plugin user.
-- Plugins are very easy to write: just write a Go application and `tinygo build`.
+- Plugins are very easy to write: just write a Go application and `GOOS=wasip1 GOARCH=wasm go build`.
-- Plugins are very easy to distribute: just compile the TinyGo source code to the Wasm binary once and distribute it.
+- Plugins are very easy to distribute: just compile the Go source code to the Wasm binary once and distribute it.
 - Plugins are very easy to install: just put the Wasm binary in a location where the host will find it.
 - Plugins can be secure: the plugin is executed in a sandbox and doesn't have access to the local filesystem and network by default.